jutuon/app-manager/crates/manager_api_client/docs/ManagerApi.md

 > post_request_restart_or_reset_backend(reset_data)
 Restart or reset backend.

-Restart or reset backend.
 Restarts backend process.
 Optionally backend data storage can be reset also.
 The data reset will work as described in request_software_update request documentation.

 ### Parameters